joma74/LearnJS/README.md

 2. Other chapters are purely technical ECMAScript 6 concept explorations.
 They are mostly a reprogram of the recommendable
   - [es2015-the-shape-of-javascript-to-come](https://www.codeschool.com/courses/es2015-the-shape-of-javascript-to-come), a production of [codeschool](https://www.codeschool.com)
   - [javascript-best-practices](https://www.codeschool.com/courses/javascript-best-practices), a production of [codeschool](https://www.codeschool.com)

+> To make the per npm locally installed node modules available to node and hence `package.json`, execute `node node_modules/.bin/npmmodulename` for each to-be-executeable installed module

 ## **forumapp**
 **forumapp** is a single-paged mostly browser-side application using/built with